 I’m even more excited about being asked by the editor to produce articles for the magazine on writing.
 These will be featured as Wulf Moon’s SUPER SECRETS, based on my award-winning online writers’ resource by that name.
 The first appears in the April, 2021 Edition: “NAIL YOUR OPENING: How Driving to the Story Creates Accidents.”
 There is also a Behind the Scenes Author’s Notes on how I wrote “Shaken, Not Stirred.”
 Don’t miss their beautiful flagship issue!
 DreamForge Anvil magazine, Issue 2.

 I was invited to teach my award-winning Super Secrets of Writing master workshops in 2020 and 2021 at Fyrecon and Fyrelite, and they sold out over and over again.
 I am thrilled so many writers have benefited from my teachings, saving them many years of trial and error in the school of hard knocks.
 The proof?
-In the past three years, six alumni from my Super Secrets Workshop–the year-long version I conduct for free to help aspiring writers–have either won or were published finalists in the #1 international talent search for speculative fiction writers, the Writers of the Future Gala this year, accepting their rewards.
+In the past three years, six alumni from my Super Secrets Workshop–the year-long version I conduct for free to help aspiring writers–have either won or were published finalists in the #1 international talent search for speculative fiction writers, the Writers of the Future Contest.
 One of my editing clients won as well after I encouraged her to enter the contest.
 Many of my mentees and students have obtained their first professional sales, won the Mike Resnick Memorial Award and another took third place, another won the Canadian Book Awards, many have been finalists in Writers of the Future, and a number are well on their way to their own professional writing careers.
 This makes me most happy.